BonjourPlus/pass_plus/README.md

 in the [installation chapter](https://getcomposer.org/doc/00-intro.md) of the Composer documentation.

-Or directly from GitHub :
+Or directly from GitHub : [Source code](https://github.com/Jasdero/JasderoPassePlatBundle)
 ##### Step 2 : enable the bundle

 Then, enable the bundle by adding it to the list of registered bundles